Services

 Ranking is determined by the GitHub stars.

-1. Pfsense
+1. pfsense

-pfSense is built on FreeBSD, although its web-based management interface can be accessed from any operating system via a browser.
-In January 2026, Netgate released pfSense Plus version 25.11.1, a maintenance update containing over 26 fixes and enhancements.1 Netgate states that pfSense is used in millions of deployments worldwide.
+pfSense is a popular choice for firewall management. pfSense is built on FreeBSD, although its web-based management interface can be accessed from any operating system via a browser.
+It comes in two editions.
+The open-source one is pfSense CE (Community Edition), currently version 2.8.1. pfSense Plus is Netgate’s commercial edition.
+Netgate states that pfSense is used in millions of deployments worldwide.

 2. IPFire (Netfilter)